lars-quaedvlieg/Reinforcement-Learning-Book/README.md

 My future ideas for this book are the following:

-- Add content from more recent version of the course, published on Google DeepMind's resources page
+- Add content from more recent version of the course, published on Google DeepMind's resources page (e.g. Double Deep Q-Learning, ...)

 - Add interesting chapters about state-of-the-art and important research papers to the book (e.g. successor functions, AlphaGo, ...)